rasitha1/SqlBatis/README.md

-# SqlBatisNet
+# SqlBatis
 A fork of the Apache IBatisNet distribution which has been refactored and migrated to .NET Standard, as shown in the change log.

 ## Releases

-### 3.0.1
-* Updating NOTICE file
-* Including LICENSE.txt and NOTICE file in NuGet packages

 ### 3.0.0
-* Renamed from iBatisNet to SqlBatisNet
+* Renamed from iBatisNet to SqlBatis
 * Added NOTICE file
 * BF: Correctly handle removal of sessions in `AsyncLocalSessionStore`
+* Updating NOTICE file to include original iBatisNet Notice.txt text
+* Including LICENSE.txt and NOTICE.txt file in NuGet packages

 ___
 Delist 2.x packages published to nuget.org under IBatisNet.*
-Publishing new packages under SqlBatisNet name
+Publishing new packages under SqlBatis name
 ___